deltachat/securejoin/source/new.rst

      ..
        TODO: Double-check if this explanation of the ``tokens`` table is correct

-2. Bob receives the bootstrap code and
+2. Bob receives the invite code and

    a) If Bob's device already knows a key with the fingerprint ``Alice_FP``
       that